caltechlibrary/foliage/dev/dev-docs/using-pyinstaller.md

 1. Open the repository on GitHub.
 2. Click **Actions**.
-3. Select **Build Windows Executable**.
+3. Select **Build Windows MSI**.
 4. Click **Run workflow**.
 5. Wait for the run to finish.
-6. Open the run and download the artifact named `foliage-windows-exe`.
+6. Open the run and download the MSI artifact.

-The artifact contains `Foliage.exe`, built with `pyinstaller-win32.spec`.
-The executable is unsigned, so Windows may display SmartScreen warnings on first launch.
+The workflow first builds `Foliage.exe` with `pyinstaller-win32.spec` and then packages it as a Windows MSI installer.
+The MSI package is the distribution artifact for end users.

 ## PyInstaller resources